 The Woolly Farms Foundation is a nonprofit located in Jefferson County that serves individuals with diverse needs and abilities by creating inclusive programs centered around community involvement; access to purposeful employment; and opportunities for building meaningful relationships and social skills.
 We are focused on supporting individuals in Jefferson County and from surrounding rural areas.
-The best part about Woolly Farms is that it is FREE of charge for all participants!

 To provide adults with diverse needs and abilities the opportunity to reach their fullest potential by providing a supervised environment in which to strengthen independence, build relationships and grow.